hkmirza/topic_detection_semi-supervised/README.md

 ---

-## 9) Citation

-If you use this code in academic work, please cite the thesis chapter that introduced the method and the core PLDA work:

-- Ramage, D., Hall, D., Nallapati, R., & Manning, C. D. (2011). *Labeled LDA: A supervised topic model for credit attribution in multi-labeled corpora.*
-- (Your Thesis) Chapter 5: Semi-supervised Topic Detection (provide full BibTeX in your repository).

 ---

-## 10) License
+## License

-Specify a license (e.g., MIT) in `LICENSE` if you plan to release the repository publicly.
+Specify a license (e.g., Apache) in `LICENSE` if you plan to release the repository publicly.